darinama/Minecraft-Wiki/end-dragon.md

 # 1) Locate the End portal
 To kill the Ender Dragon, you will need to enter the End dimension, which can be done using the End portal.

-You will need Eyes of Ender to locate it.
-To craft one Eye of Ender, you will need an Ender Pearl and Blaze Powder.
+You will need Eyes of Ender to locate it since there is one in every Overworld.
+To craft 1 Eye of Ender, you will need an Ender Pearl and Blaze Powder.
 You will need to craft *15-17* Eyes of Ender.

 <p align="center">
   <img src="./img/ender-dragon/ender-pearl.png" width="180" height="180">